“Polygon believes in Web3 for all.”

 Overall, Polygon intends to expand Ethereum's capacity by using the main platformas a scaling solution that is both efficient and cost-effective.

 This will be accomplished with the assistance of a large number of sidechains.

 What are sidechains?

-A parent blockchain, also known as a mainnet, is the blockchain to which a sidechain connects via a two-way peg.
+Parent blockchain networks, also known as a mainnet, are blockchain newtorks to which a sidechain connects via a two-way peg.
 In contrast, a sidechain is an entirely different blockchain that links to this parent blockchain through a two-way peg.

-Concerning Decentralised Finance (DeFi) protocols, Ethereum has several sidechains that can be used alongside the main Ethereum blockchain.
+Concerning Decentralised Finance (DeFi) protocols, the Ethereum network has several sidechains that can be used alongside the main Ethereum blockchain.

 Once linked to the main chain, sidechains created with the Polygon SDK can be used to run Ethereum-compatible decentralised applications, helping connect them to the main chain without adding to mainnet congestion.

 Polygon's performance-enhancing capabilities have benefited more than 19,000 dApps so far.
 This number is set to rise as awareness and adoption of Polygon and its benefits grow.